danielmrhodes/JANUS/README.md

 The ROOT file hist_file.root now contains many histograms and can be opened with any standard ROOT installation.

 The correlator is essentially a stand-alone program compiled with ROOT libraries.
 To correctly sort the simulated data, the correlator.cc file needs to edited and recompiled.
-Directly after the inlcude statements, 5 variables need to be changed to match the simulation input: beamZ, beamA, beam_mass, targZ, targA, and targ_mass.
+Directly after the inlcude statements, 7 variables need to be changed to match the simulation input: beamZ, beamA, beam_mass, beam_en, targZ, targA, targ_mass.
 Energy in MeV and mass in MeV/c<sup>2</sup>.

 To recompile the correlator, simply